Welfare, Medical and Well-being

 In the interest of all children, if headlice are found, it is the school’s policy to ask parents to collect their child(ren) in order to effect treatment.
 We will notify parents of a reported case of headlice by email but maintain complete confidentiality at all times.
 A child who has an infection of headlice may return to school as soon as they have been treated.

 Please do not hesitate to ask for advice.
-Further information can be found at: https://www.nhs.uk/conditions/head-lice-and-nits/ and our policy is available on our website.
+Further information can be found at: https://www.nhs.uk/conditions/head-lice-and-nits/

 The School Nursing Team will periodically undertake health checks e.g. checking heights and weights.
 You will always be informed and where necessary seek your permission.